Worship

 We love our Fridays.

 Friday night services are short but very sweet.
 For one hour, we warmly welcome Shabbat with the beautiful music of Kabbalat Shabbat.
 Before Ma’ariv services we reflect privately on our lives as the rabbi sets the mood of individual meditation.
 We share in celebration of our b’nai mitzvah and in summers we hold casual services outside on our wooded grounds.
-If you haven’t attended our annual MLK Shabbat with a Gospel Choir from a local church, make it a must-attend next year.

 Families warmly welcome.